-The Water Cycle for Kids: Intermediate ages
+The Water Cycle for Schools: Intermediate ages

 The water cycle describes how Earth's water is not only always changing forms, between liquid (rain), solid (ice), and gas (vapor), but also moving on, above, and in the Earth.
 This process is always happening everywhere.